Septima/qgis-hillshaderenderer/README.md

 ## Improvements

 My conversion between QgsRasterBlock and numpy array is outright dumb and extremely slow.
 I loop over all the pixels and copy them one by one...
+Using nearest neighbor it is reasonable fast on my machine, but when QGIS does oversampling it is noticable slower as the number of pixels quadruples.
 I think it could be done a lot faster using [QgsRasterBlock::bits	(		)](https://qgis.org/api/classQgsRasterBlock.html#a8b1799304477d0f01643891f5ee6395e), but unfortunately according to the docs it is not available from Python.